Automate Internal Linking on Lovable Sites: A Step-by-Step Guide to Boost Rankings

 Interpretation tip: if organic clicks rise but indexation lags, inspect server logs for crawler timeouts in target GEOs.
 If APAC shows slower crawl frequency, consider deploying a regional CDN or adjusting crawl-delay rules to match hosting latency profiles.

-SEOAgent acts as the control plane for Lovable's automated internal linking.
+LovableSEO acts as the control plane for Lovable's automated internal linking.
 It centralizes mapping tables, anchor rotation lists, and publishing triggers.
-Use SEOAgent to schedule re-linking when content is updated, to throttle link changes during large publishes, and to report on link counts per template and per page.
+Use LovableSEO to schedule re-linking when content is updated, to throttle link changes during large publishes, and to report on link counts per template and per page.
 That makes internal linking a measurable, repeatable process rather than an ad-hoc editorial task.

 Scenario: a small SaaS site on Lovable with 120 pages, limited editorial resources, and two high-converting product pages.
 Quick-win configuration: